I suggest to play this March Music to add more atmosphere while reading this blog.

 Sheila in front of the Frauenkirche (Frauendom)

 And the mysterious footprint of the devil in the entrance hall of the Frauendom.
-Ludwig der Bayer received the Emperors crown in Rom, Italy but as the only Emperor not from a pope.
+Ludwig der Bayer received the Emperors crown in Rom, Italy but as the only early Emperor not from a pope.
 That was after conflicts and war with Habsburger Friedrich der Schöne (Friedrich the beautiful), who was overcome 1313 in the battle of Ampfing?
 Gammelsdorf?
 Mühldorf ? (the exact spot is unclear, the last big ballet like battle without firearms, some sources say that Ludwig did not act too knightly).
-Friedrich der Schöne was caught and arrested in the Castle Trausnitz in Landshut, released after his promise to cooperate with Ludwig and to bring even more of his allied on Ludwigs side.
-After those allied did not cooperate, he returned to the prison to keep his oath.
+Friedrich der Schöne was caught and arrested in the Castle Trausnitz in Landshut, released after his promise to cooperate with Ludwig and to bring even more of his allies on Ludwigs side.
+After those allies did not cooperate, he returned to the prison to keep his oath.

 Ludwig der Bayern died 1347 during a hunting excursion at “Puch” close to Fürstenfeldbruck, hit by a sudden stoke in the arms of a farmer.
 A memorial points out the place and event.